Investing in Your 50s: 4 Practical Tips for Retirement Planning

 - Implementing tax-efficient investment strategies within your investments, such as tax loss harvesting* and asset location.
 Betterment automates both of these strategies and offers features to customers with no additional management fee.

 Your 50s are a great time to think about your current and desired lifestyle.
 As you near retirement, you’ll want to continue doing the things you love to do, or perhaps be able to start doing more and build on those passions.

 You may also wish to consider relocating during retirement.
 Living in a warmer part of the country or moving closer to family is certainly appealing.
-Downsizing to a smaller home or even an apartment will cut down on utilities, property taxes, and maintenance.
+Downsizing to a smaller home or even an apartment could cut down on utilities, property taxes, and maintenance.

 You might need one car instead of two—or none at all—if you relocate to a neighborhood surrounded by amenities within walking distance.

 If you sell your primary home, you can take advantage of a break on capital gains —even if you don’t use the money to buy another one.
 If you’ve lived in the same house for at least two out of the last five years, you can exclude capital gains of up to $250,000 per individual and $500,000 per married couple from your income taxes, according to the IRS.